Molise Abruzzo And Molise, Italy Travel Guide

 For visitors with sensory disabilities, quiet rural areas offer a peaceful environment.
 However, specific services like audio guides or braille signage are not universally available.

-Consider bringing personal sensory aids as needed.
+Consider bringing personal sensory aids if required.

 While Molise is welcoming, English proficiency varies.